 Stephens rested his champion winter book favourite for the upcoming Kentucky Derby and mapped out his journey to the Run For The Roses.
 Forty Niner began his three year old season on February 3, 1988 in the seven furlong Hutchison Stakes at Gulfstream Park.
 Forty Niner finished second by a length to Perfect Spy and then twelve days later won the one mile and one-sixteenth Fountain Of Youth Stakes by a nose over Notebook.
 This was followed by a neck defeat to the very good Brian’s Time in the Florida Derby.

 The reigning two year old champion had run a gutsy Kentucky Derby but came up just short to a future Hall of Fame inductee who was masterfully ridden by Gary Stevens.
 The race had taken a lot out of Forty Niner which was confirmed in his Preakness Stakes performance.
-He ended up in seventh place some fourteen lengths back of Risen Star who in turn had beaten Brain’s Time and Winning Colors.
+He ended up in seventh place some fourteen lengths back of Risen Star, with Brian’s Time second and Winning Colors third.

 Woody Stephens gave Forty Niner a rest.
-The colt was not seen on the track until July 16 at Monmouth in a one mile allow race in which his jockey for the day Julie Krone would ease him as he crossed the finish line seven lengths ahead of his nearest challenger.
+The colt was not seen on the track until July 16 at Monmouth in a one mile allowance race in which his jockey for the day Julie Krone eased him as he crossed the finish line seven lengths ahead of his nearest challenger.
 The race was a tune up for the grade one Haskell Invitational two weeks later.

-Next up for Forty Niner was a trip to beautiful Saratoga and entry in the prestigious Travers Stakes.
+Next up for Forty Niner was a trip to beautiful Saratoga and entry in the prestigious, and historic, Travers Stakes.
 Forty Niner and Seeking The gold would re-enact their exciting Haskell stretch run, with similar results.
 Forty Niner by a nose over Seeking The Gold with Brain’s Time again third, but a bit closer.
-The race was run in 2.01 2/5, which is a very respectable time on the notoriously slow Saratoga track.
+The race was run in 2.01 2/5, which is a very respectable time on the notoriously deep Saratoga track.

 Forty Niner made two more starts, winning the NYRA Mile in 1.34 flat and then finished fourth by five and three-quarter lengths to Alysheba in the Breeder’s Cup Classic at Churchill Downs.
 The final race record for Forty Niner was nineteen starts, eleven wins and five second place finishes.
 He won $2,726,000 in his career.